DevExpress/testcafe/docs/articles/documentation/extending-testcafe/reporter-plugin/README.md

 }
 ```

-These methods should output the desired information at certain moments during the test run.
+TestCafe calls these methods during the test run.
+Use data they receive through their parameters to compose a report.
-All the required data is provided for these methods through their parameters.
+See [Reporter Methods](reporter-methods.md) for API description and examples.

-To output this information, use [helper methods and libraries](helpers.md).
+To output the report, use [helper methods and libraries](helpers.md).
-TestCafe will mix in the helper methods to the reporter, so that you can access the helper methods by using `this`.
+TestCafe mixes in the helper methods to the reporter, so that you can access them with `this`.

-In the `src/index.js` file, you can also enable or disable the coloring of the reporter output by using the `noColors` property.
+In the `src/index.js` file, you can specify the `noColors` property to enable or disable colors in the reporter output.
-To color the output, use the [chalk](helpers.md#chalk) methods.
+To customize the colors, use the [chalk](helpers.md#chalk) methods.

 **Example**